webplatform/docs/css/selectors/pseudo-elements/region/index.md

 ---
 title: ::region
+readiness: 'Ready to Use'
+standardization_status: 'W3C Editor''s Draft'
+summary: 'Applies CSS styles to portions of content as it appears when flowing within a specified set of regions.'
 tags:
   - CSS
   - Selectors
   - CSS-Regions
-readiness: 'Ready to Use'
-standardization_status: 'W3C Editor''s Draft'
-summary: 'Applies CSS styles to portions of content as it appears when flowing within a specified set of regions.'
 uri: 'css/selectors/pseudo-elements/::region'

 ---
-# ::region

-## Summary
+## <span>Summary</span>

 Applies CSS styles to portions of content as it appears when flowing within a specified set of regions.

-### Basic syntax
+### <span>Basic syntax</span>

     @region <region_selector> {
         <content_selector> {